-That this meeting calls on the BMA to demand that the GMC fitness to practice procedures:- iii) do not impose sanctions on vulnerable doctors in order to send a message to the wider medical profession; iv) commit to trauma-informed practice, recognising the impact of their investigations on subjects; v) commit to, at the very least, direct fact finding with the subjects of their investigations rather than relying entirely on 3rd party contributions to make their decisions (2022) (UK) 584.
+Sensitivity: Internal use 590.
 That this meeting is concerned about the stress, depression and other tragic consequences on doctors in the GMC's fitness to practise procedures.
 It demands that the BMA urgently seeks talks with the GMC on what steps it is taking to limit these damages and what extra support can be made available to these doctors.
-(2016) 585.
-This meeting is concerned by plans to develop a 'passport to practise' and calls for: i) close BMA involvement in GMC national exam development; ii) immediate review of the SJT and PSA for potential assessment duplication; iii) Medical Schools Council analysis of the impact on students' final year of study; iv) the inclusion of a practical clinical skills and knowledge element if the exam is introduced.
-(2015) 586.
-That this meeting notes with concern the recent GMC report into the deaths of doctors in fitness to practise procedures, commends the BMA's Doctors for Doctors Unit and the Doctor Support Service and calls on the: i) GMC to make a public statement that affirms its duty of care to all registrants; ii) GMC to immediately implement changes to communications to registrants under investigation affirming the principle of presumed innocence until adverse findings are proven; iii) GMC to make changes to fitness to practise procedures, particularly where health is the major concern, to take more note of the views of doctors treating the individual; iv) BMA to commend the proposed two year pilot scheme into setting up a national support service for doctors; v) GMC to consult the profession on further improvements that could be made to enable the fitness to practise procedures to be less stressful for all concerned.
-(2015) 587.
-That this Meeting condemns the move to the civil standard of proof in GMC fitness to practise hearings and warns the UK government that this will lead to: i) a move towards a far more defensive style of medical practice in the UK; ii) a huge increase in the costs of the UK health service due to clinicians being less willing to take or accept risk; iii) a very likely increase in referrals to secondary care; iv) a likely increase in unnecessary investigations; v) a likely increase in unnecessary prescribing.
-(2008) 588.
-That in the interest of public and professional confidence in the regulatory process, this Meeting calls upon the Healthcare Commission to ensure that the work of investigation teams is free from interference and that its procedures are fair and consistent with the principles of natural justice.
-(2006) 589.
+(2016) 591.
+This meeting is concerned by plans to develop a 'passport to practise' and calls for:- i) close BMA involvement in GMC national exam development; ii) immediate review of the SJT and PSA for potential assessment duplication; iii) Medical Schools Council analysis of the impact on students' final year of study; iv) the inclusion of a practical clinical skills and knowledge element if the exam is introduced.
+(2015) 592.
+That this meeting notes with concern the recent GMC report into the deaths of doctors in fitness to practise procedures, commends the BMA's Doctors for Doctors Unit and the Doctor Support Service and calls on the:- i) GMC to make a public statement that affirms its duty of care to all registrants; ii) GMC to immediately implement changes to communications to registrants under investigation affirming the principle of presumed innocence until adverse findings are proven; iii) GMC to make changes to fitness to practise procedures, particularly where health is the major concern, to take more note of the views of doctors treating the individual; iv) BMA to commend the proposed two year pilot scheme into setting up a national support service for doctors; v) GMC to consult the profession on further improvements that could be made to enable the fitness to practise procedures to be less stressful for all concerned.
+(2015) 593.
+That this Meeting condemns the move to the civil standard of proof in GMC fitness to practise hearings and warns the UK government that this will lead to: a move towards a far more defensive style of medical practice in the UK; a huge increase in the costs of the UK health service due to clinicians being less willing to take or accept risk; a very likely increase in referrals to secondary care; a likely increase in unnecessary investigations; a likely increase in unnecessary prescribing.
+594. That in the interest of public and professional confidence in the regulatory process, this Meeting calls upon the Healthcare Commission to ensure that the work of investigation teams is free from interference and that its procedures are fair and consistent with the principles of natural justice.
+(2006) 595.
 That this Meeting requests that, when assessing a doctor's professional performance, the GMC includes consideration of any contributory personal or organisational ill health factors.
-(1997)
+(1997) 596.
+That approval for remedial training for members of the profession should be granted speedily.
+(1997) 597.
+Medical school admissions That this meeting:-